hyejuryu/bci-eeg-robot-control/src/README.md

 This directory contains reusable source code for the project.

-At the early stage of the project, most code may remain in `scripts/` or `notebooks/`.
+At the current stage, `src/` is prepared as a future package structure.
+Most executable code still remains in `scripts/`.

-As repeated logic emerges, it should be moved into `src/`.
+As repeated logic emerges, it should be moved into `src/bci_robot/`.

 ## Purpose